 Understanding how a thermal printer works is important when learning how to properly maintain the device.
 We answer some common questions and explain how to clean your thermal printer in this article.
 Thermal printers, made by brands such as Toshiba, TSC, DMYO, and Zebra, are used to print barcode tags and labels.

 Thermal printers are popular with merchants because they do not require costly ink to print labels, receipts, and a host of other transactions that may be required for their business operations.
-There are two different types of thermal printer commonly in use today.
-The method used to clean your device will changes depending on the type of thermal printer you have because they produce images in two unique ways.
+There are two different types of thermal printers commonly in use today.
+The method used to clean your device will change depending on the type of thermal printers you have because they produce images in two unique ways.